 For example, consider a custom R model that uses Caret and XGBoost libraries.
 If this model is added to the Workshop and the R drop-in environment is selected, the base environment will only support Caret, not XGBoost.
 To address this, edit

 requirements.txt to include the Caret and XGBoost dependencies.
-After re-uploading file with edits, the base environment can be installed with XGBoost, making the model available within the environment.
+After editing and re-uploading the requirements file, the base environment can be installed with XGBoost, making the model available within the environment.

-List the following, depending on model type, in
+List the following, depending on the model type, in

 For R models, list the machine learning library dependencies.